 A glimpse of Majkhali:-

 Ranikhet is known for its natural land and ample views.
 In which Majkhali is famous for its breathtaking views.
 It is 12km from the district of Ranikhet, which brings you much closer to nature.
-Majkhali is the most beautiful, unexplored place to visit in Ranikhet, which is surrounded by the pine, oak and deodar forest.
+Majkhali is the most beautiful, unexplored travel destination, which is surrounded by the pine, oak and deodar forest.

 Majkhali is famous for its awe-inspiring panoramic sights and snow-capped Himalayan peaks like Trishul and Nanda Devi.
 It hosts a forest nursery with rare varieties of Flora & Fauna species and an assortment of beautiful sights.